 MSc Economics, Finance and Management

-Suitable for graduates with any degree who have some quantitative training, this interdisciplinary programme provides comprehensive training across the business-relevant disciplines with a strong focus on real-world applications.
-The programme gives you the knowledge and skills to address the strategic challenges that face modern businesses and organisations that operate in competitive national and global markets.
+With a strong focus on real-world applications, you will gain the insight and skills to address the strategic challenges facing modern businesses and organisations operating in competitive national and global markets.

-Second term courses are grouped into two pathways - Business and Strategy or International Economics and Finance - or students have the flexibility to choose their own units.
+In your second term, choose from two specialised pathways - Business and Strategy or International Economics and Finance - or take a flexible approach and choose your own units from both.

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Economics, Finance and Management.